Ajahn Chah Subhaddo → Books by Ajahn Chah→ Tag [Ajahn Chah]

 Download audio (5:34)

-1. “You talked about having lost a gread deal of institutional knowledge in the Forest Tradition through not having monasteries.
+1. “You talked about having lost a great deal of institutional knowledge in the Forest Tradition through not having monasteries.
 Do you think Ajahn Chah wanted to have the knowledge from Ajahn Mun passed down?
 Is that why he had lots of monasteries?”
 Answered by Ajahn Pasanno.
 [Thai Forest Tradition] [Tudong] [Ajahn Mun] [Thai Ajahn Chah monasteries] [Ajahn Chah] [Learning] // [Culture/Thailand] [Commerce/economics] [Environment] [History/Thai Buddhism] [Politics and society]

 Quote: “Nowadays there aren’t any tudong monks left.
-There’s only taludong (through the forest) monks.” — Ajahn Chah
+There’s only taludong (through the forest) monks.” — Ajahn Chah.

 Download audio (3:04)